rmsrosa/2dnsepervortjl/pages/literated/tests_basic.md

 ## One-mode steady state

-For forced-periodic flows, when the forcing function contains a single Fourier mode, there is a corresponding steady state vorticity function corresponding also to a single-mode in Fourier space, which is the same as that for the forcing.
-Only the energy is different.
+For forced-periodic flows, when the forcing function contains a single Fourier mode, there is a corresponding steady state vorticity function corresponding also to that single-mode in Fourier space, only with a different amplitude.

-In order to construct such pairs of forcing mode / steady state, we set define the viscosity of the flow, choose the mode to be forced and define the strength of that force:
+In order to construct such pairs of forcing mode / steady state, we set the viscosity of the flow, choose the mode to be forced and define the strength of that force:

 ````julia
 ν = 1.0e-0 # viscosity